-Greece DEDDIE investments will reach doubled increase21.
-May 2020. / SEE Energy News
+Greece DEDDIE investments will reach doubled increase, SEE Energy News

 Electricity distribution system operator DEDDIE is a subsidiary of Public Power Corporation (PPC).
 The operator’s investment funds will be gradually increased to reach annual levels of 300-350 million euros, from current 150-170 million euros, according to the 2020-2028 business plan.

 DEDDIE’s new investments will focus on upgrading and expanding the electricity network to facilitate growing needs of the renewable energy sector and broadened network presence, especially on islands, as well as ambitious electric vehicle targets.
 The overall upgrade will include network digitization projects for advanced grid management and smart meter installations.